goingnowhere/malfare-protocols/protocols/en/health_outbreak/index.md

 - Defer to Red Cross on all medical decisions, verdicts and directives.

-- If MSL or SL are themselves affected by the outbreak, next available sober Leads should be found to take their places.
+- If Malefare Shift Lead or Site Leads are themselves affected by the outbreak, next available sober Leads should be found to take their places.

 - If there is serious hazard or health risk, no-mads and everyone else stays clear.
 Medical will call in appropriate support from